-Egypt is getting a new capital -- courtesy of China
+Egypt is planning a new state capital east of Cairo

 Egypt’s new capital city moved a step closer to reality with the announcement that Chinese developers will largely fund the megaproject.